0xT7N/CTF/README.md

 # CTF challenge name : Hammered
 at the first we have to know something about Web Server for investigation
 <br> 1- /var/log/auth.log – Contains system authorization information, including user logins and authentication machinsm that were used, successful and failed attemps.
-<br> 2- /var/log/apache/access.log is a log file that records all events related to client applications and user access to a resource on a computer.
+<br> 2- /var/log/apache/access.log is a log file that stores information about incoming requests
 <br> 3- '/var/log/dmesg' file provides a snapshot of the kernel messages at boot time
 <br> 4- /var/log/daemon  Daemon logs contains information about events related running the Linux operation.
 <br> 5- /var/log/apt folder has the history.log log file that keeps all the package installation and removal information